Portugal Golden Visa

 Depending on your preferred investment type, the associated costs vary.
 Below is a table covering the costs associated with the most popular investment type: fund investments.

-* Varies on the fund, it is typical for the performance fee to be between 20 and 50% above a hurdle on the profit
+* Varies by fund, it is typical for the performance fee to be between 20 and 35% above a hurdle on the profit, and for the subscription and KYC fees to be anywhere between one percent to two percent of the invested amount, but it may be higher or lower depending on the fund.

-** Varies on the fund, it is typical for the annual management fee to be between one percent and two percent of the invested amount
+** Varies by fund, it is typical for the annual management fee to be between one percent and two percent of the invested amount

 *** Legal fees vary widely between law firms, the number of dependents, and other variables; it would not greatly differ between different investment routes